gugu1073/gugu1073/README.md

-## I'm a front-end developer, who is always learning and innovating, more and more.  👨‍💻💜
+## I'm a Web developer, who is always learning and innovating, more and more.  👨‍💻💜

 - 👨‍💻 Technologies I master: (`HTML5` , `CSS3` , `JavaScript` , `Git` )